xinwenfu/VChat_CFG/README.md

     ```
 	    ex.x(); // Need NX Compat enabled
     001E2277  mov         edx,dword ptr [ebp-8]
     001E227A  mov         dword ptr [ebp-4],edx
     001E227D  mov         ecx,dword ptr [ebp-4]
     001E2280  call        dword ptr [__guard_check_icall_fptr (01F0000h)]
     001E2286  call        dword ptr [ebp-4]

         return 1;
     001E2289  mov         eax,1
     ```

     <!-- > [!NOTE] -->
     > We can clearly see that CFG has been enabled since the indirect call has been expanded to support the check with the call to `__guard_check_icall_fptr` verifying the target address is a member of the Whitelist.

 9. Click step and observe we successfully jump to the entrypoint of the *good_func* function, a full example is again shown below.
-Be sure to click step-into from the C file, otherwise, we will need to step through the call to `__guard_check_icall_fptr`
+Be sure to click step-into from the C file, otherwise, we will need to step through the call to `__guard_check_icall_fptr`.

     https://github.com/DaintyJet/VChat_CFG/assets/60448620/59e25c90-76f3-4d09-9f64-8446370e4215